Are you curious about the "Insight" tab name?

 This is one big tub!

 The homeowner had begun having difficulty getting into the tub and making the trip to the basement shower.
 After a few high-priced remodeling quotes to have a shower installed in place of the tub, the family called us about the installation of the Clean Cut Step.
-Since the Clean Cut products only allow a certain amount of step-in height removed they wanted a deeper solution, something we offer.
+Since the Clean Cut products only allow a maximum depth of 13" (which is often excellent) they wanted a deeper solution, something we offer.

 This is more involved than installing a Clean Cut product but delivered the results they were hoping for.